sunaku/tork/man/man1/tork-driver.1.markdown

 ### Input

-This program reads the following commands, which are single-line JSON arrays, from stdin and performs the actions described respectively.
+This program reads the following commands, which are single-line JSON arrays, from stdin and then performs the associated actions.
+For lines read from stdin that are single-line JSON arrays, it splits each of them into an array of words, using the same word-splitting algorithm as sh(1), before processing them.
+For example, the line `a "b c"` is split into the `["a", "b c"]` array.

 `["run_all_test_files"]`
   Runs all test files found within and beneath the current working directory.